My First Swedish Midsummer Celebration

-This year is my second summer in Sweden, but I only joined the celebration of midsummer this year.
-Living in a tropical country, I always think that I had too much sun already.
+This year is my second summer in Sweden, but I only joined the Swedish midsummer celebration this year.
+Living in a tropical country (Philippines), I always think that I had too much sun already.
 I took advantage of it last year, and I didn’t understand the celebration that much.
 Well, not until I experienced autumn and winter here.

 Swedish midsummer celebration